bokeh/bokeh/sphinx/source/docs/gallery.rst

 Notebook Examples
 =================

-A large number of static examples may be viewed directly online (or downloaded and executed locally) at the `Bokeh NBViewer Gallery`_.
+The best place to immediately experiment with Bokeh in notebooks is in the `live tutorial notebooks`_ hosted online by MyBinder.
+Static versions of these may also be viewed online (or downloaded and executed locally) at the `Bokeh NBViewer Gallery`_.

 .. _gallery_static_examples: